 To increase the demands on your musculoskeletal system, you need to modify the volume, load (e.g., the amount of weight lifted in a set) or your rest period between sets.
-For building your pectoral muscles, focus on increasing the resistance and the frequency of your workouts while staying within the eight to 12 range, which is the number of reps recommended by the American College of Sports Medicine for novice trainers (see claim: “…it is recommended that loads correspond to a repetition range of an 8-12 repetition maximum (RM).”)3.
+For building your pectoral muscles, focus on increasing the resistance and the frequency of your workouts while staying within the eight to 12 range, which is the number of reps recommended by the American College of Sports Medicine for novice trainers (see claim: “…it is recommended that loads correspond to a repetition range of an 8-12 repetition maximum (RM).”)Take the skin care quiz 3.
 Remember to Rest

 One of the biggest chest-building mistakes is not taking enough time to rest.
 Pushing yourself too hard in the gym is just asking to be sidelined with an injury that will derail your dreams of having chiseled pecs.

 Your muscles need downtime to recover and build themselves back up stronger than before.
 Not only should you rest in between sets, you should also be taking an entire day off to recover—as in, no leg day or anything.

 Make it a true rest day by doing absolutely nothing.
 You’ll be amazed at how much progress you make once you come back to your routine, completely refreshed.

 You’ve heard that abs are made in the kitchen, right?
 Well, the same goes for your pecs.
 Your muscle-building is going to be agonizingly slow unless you start eating a protein-rich diet.